UPDATED 7/6/2021, Original Post: November 1, 2017

-- You can’t have any of the above offenses on your criminal record – even if you’re not seeking a nondisclosure order for that offense.
+- You cannot have any of the above offenses on your criminal record – even if you are not seeking a nondisclosure order for that offense.

-- You have to wait the requisite amount of time for your offense.
-You have to wait five years after your felony discharge or dismissal; two years for misdemeanors under Chapter 20, 21, 22, 25, 42, or 46 of the Texas Penal Code; and there is no waiting period for other misdemeanors.
+- You must wait the requisite amount of time for your offense.
+You must wait five years after your felony discharge or dismissal; two years for misdemeanors under Chapter 20, 21, 22, 25, 42, or 46 of the Texas Penal Code; and there is no waiting period for other misdemeanors.

-- You can’t have been convicted of or placed on deferred adjudication for any other offenses from the date you were placed on deferred adjudication until the date you were discharged or dismissed.
+- You cannot have been convicted of or placed on deferred adjudication for any other offenses from the date you were placed on deferred adjudication until the date you were discharged or dismissed.

 Can I Get My Texas Criminal Record Expunged?